Last Updated on March 16, 2023

 Ever come in with a big bundle of spring rhubarb and wished you could eat some of those abundant leaves?
-If you’ve wondered, are rhubarb leaves poisonous? here’s what you need to know.
+If you’ve wondered, are rhubarb leaves poisonous, here’s what you need to know about rhubarb leaves uses that won’t make you sick (since eating them probably will).
 If you’re less familiar with rhubarb and have been told the whole plant is poisonous, we’ll clarify that as well.

 WHAT PART OF RHUBARB IS POISONOUS?